twbs/bootstrap-rubygem/README.md

 # Bootstrap Ruby Gem [![Build Status](https://travis-ci.org/twbs/bootstrap-rubygem.svg?branch=master)](https://travis-ci.org/twbs/bootstrap-rubygem)

-This is the future home of the Bootstrap v4 ruby gem for Ruby on Rails (Sprockets) and Compass.
+[Bootstrap 4][bootstrap-home] ruby gem for Ruby on Rails (Sprockets) and Compass.

+For Sass versions of Bootstrap 3 and 2 see [bootstrap-sass](https://github.com/twbs/bootstrap-sass) instead.

 There has not been a release yet, but if you'd like to try out the latest development version, see the instructions below.